MicrosoftDocs/dynamics-365-unified-operations-public/articles/supply-chain/inventory/inventory-visibility-reservations.md

 - product D0002
 - Colour = red, size=small

-They have already built API connection with Inventory Visibility add-in (IV) in their own ecommerce system, the API call to do soft reservation for this order is triggerd instantly to make sure 1 quantity of this Cabinet is reserved centrally in IV.
+They have already built API connection with Inventory Visibility in their own ecommerce system, the API call to do soft reservation for this order is triggerd instantly to make sure 1 quantity of this Cabinet is reserved centrally in Inventory Visibility.

 ### Create Soft Reservation via the reservation API